 ddbyrd3 a 41 year old Die-hard Enthusiast riding a Giant Reign II from Lake Elsinore, Ca

-twists/turns not much more - Rode this for the first time yesterday.
+- Trail UpdateTwists/turns Not Much More-Rode this for the first time yesterday.
 Trails are well-maintained, but pretty docile.
 Lots of other rides, hikers and horses so hang a bell around your neck if you want to ride more than 5 miles an hour.
 A few fun little singletrack sections but didnt find anything technical enough to make me kick out of a pedal.
 It is a nice fun ride if you want to relax, ride with your family or decompress.
 Everyone I talked to out there was extremely friendly and environmentally conscious which was nice.
 Overall a nice relaxing ride on a Saturday morning.

 guernicasongs a 40 year old Weekend Warrior riding a Gary Fisher 29'er from Temecula